 - In Despicable Me, Gru does this to a shark after Vector had kidnapped his adopted children.

-- The tituar character in Disney's Hercules does this to Hades near the end of the film.
+- The title character in Disney's Hercules does this to Hades near the end of the film.

 - In Kung Fu Panda 2, Po and the Furious Five are trying to free two of Lord Shen's prisoners from prison.
 After most of the guards are beaten up, the last one sneaks up behind Po, only to get hit with a rather impressive offhand backhand.
 Tigress compliments him on it.

-- In The Lion King, Rafiki pulls off this stunt on one of the hyenas.
+- Rafiki pulls off this stunt on one of the hyenas.

 - Pumbaa does this too.
 Except with his back legs.

-- In "Astérix And The Vikings" after exiting the Viking's club Obelix casually does this to a bouncer Asterix had earlier knocked out to get in, he takes no notice because he was sad that Justforkix had insulted him.
+- In Asterix and the Vikings'' after exiting the Viking's club Obelix casually does this to a bouncer Asterix had earlier knocked out to get in.
+He takes no notice because he's sad that Justforkix has insulted him.

 - Airplane!.
 The hero is being constantly hassled at the airport by cultists offering

 freeflowers in exchange for donations.
 After his love rejects him and flies off in the ill-fated airplane, another cultist leans over his shoulder offering a flower...without changing expression, Stryker slams his fist backward into the man's face.

 - Marvel Cinematic Universe:

 - In Iron Man 2 Black Widow does an offhand pepper spray right after beating up a hallway full of thugs, not even bothering to look at the guy as she does it.